AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/OVERVIEW.md

 control.

 ## Questions?
-If you still have more questions, feel free to contact us at `scottsbots10158@gmail.com`
+If you still have more questions, feel free to contact us at `scottsbots10158@gmail.com` or within our discord linked here(https://discord.gg/2GfC4qBP5s)